What is transposition of the great arteries (TGA)?

 Testing and diagnosis of TGA

-Diagnosis of TGA may require some or all of these tests:
+Diagnosing TGA may require some or all of these tests:

-- Echocardiogram (also called "echo" or ultrasound): sound waves create an image of the heart
+- Echocardiogram (also called echo or ultrasound), which is when sound waves create an image of the heart

 - Chest X-ray

-- Cardiac MRI: a three-dimensional image shows the heart's abnormalities
+- Cardiac MRI, or CT scan, which is a 3D image that shows the heart's structures in detail

 Treatment for transposition of the great arteries

 All children with transposition of the great arteries will require open heart surgery to treat the defect.
-Without surgical repair, the overwhelming majority of patients with TGA will not survive their first year.
+Without surgical repair, most babies with TGA will not survive their first year of life.
 The surgery, known as the arterial switch operation, is typically performed within a few days of birth.
-Surgeons reconstruct the heart so that the aorta is attached to the left ventricle and the pulmonary artery is attached to the right ventricle.

-After surgery your child will recover in our Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where he will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists.
+After surgery your child will recover in our Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists.

 Outlook for TGA